Fluxus: European festivals and the Fluxkits

 At the same time, Maciunas used his connections at work to start printing cheap mass-produced books and multiples by some of the artists that were involved in the performances.
-The first three to be printed were Composition 1961 by La Monte Young see, An Anthology of Chance Operations edited by Young and Mac Low and Water Yam, by George Brecht.
+The first three to be printed were Composition 1961 by La Monte Young (see it here, An Anthology of Chance Operations edited by Young and Mac Low and Water Yam, by George Brecht.
 Water Yam, a series of event scores printed on small sheets of card and collected together in a cardboard box, was the first in a series of artworks that Maciunas printed that became known as Fluxkits.
 Cheap, mass-produced and easily distributed, Fluxkits were originally intended to form an ever-expanding library of modern performance art.
 Water Yam was published in an edition of 1000 and originally cost $4.
 By April 1964, almost a year later, Maciunas still had 996 copies unsold.

 Maciunas' original plan had been to design, edit and pay for each edition himself, in exchange for the copyright to be held by the collective.
 Profits were to be split 80/20 at first, in favor of the artist.
 Since most of the composers already had publishing deals, Fluxus quickly moved away from music toward performance and visual art.
 John Cage, for instance, never published work under the Fluxus moniker due to his contract with the music publishers Edition Peters.

 Maciunas seemed to have a fantastic ability to get things done.... if you had things to be printed he could get them printed.
 It's pretty hard in East Brunswick to get good offset printing.
 It's not impossible, but it's not so easy, and since I'm very lazy it was a relief to find somebody who could take the burden off my hands.
 So there was this guy Maciunas, a Lithuanian or Bulgarian, or somehow a refugee or whatever—beautifully dressed—"astonishing looking" would be a better adjective.
 He was somehow able to carry the whole thing off, without my having to go 57 miles to find a printer.